Childhood Cognition and Learning Laboratory

 Undergraduate Students

-If you are interested in completing an Honours Thesis, or an NSERC-USRA term in the CCLL with Dr. Atance, please email her at atance@uOttawa.ca along with a copy of your most up to date CV, unofficial transcript, and a brief paragraph outlining your research interests.
+If you are interested in completing an Honours Thesis, a Directed Research course for the winter 2025 semester, or an NSERC-USRA in the summer of 2025, please email Dr. Atance at atance@uOttawa.ca along with a copy of your most up-to-date CV, unofficial transcript, and a brief paragraph outlining your research interests.

 Graduate students